 When to replace your headlights

-As a rule of thumb, if one bulb’s gone or fading, the other won’t be far behind.
+Don’t wait until your bulbs are burned out, which is not only unsafe but also places you at risk for being pulled over.
+If you notice your bulbs are dim or flickering, it’s time to replace them.
+And, as a rule of thumb, if one bulb’s gone or fading, the other won’t be far behind.
 So replace both bulbs at the same time.
 For many vehicles these days, one bulb serves for both high and low beams.
 In older models, however, two separate headlight bulbs were used on both sides.
 Either replace both bulbs or all four bulbs at the same time for a consistent field-of-vision down-road.
 Consult your owner's manual for the specific needs for your vehicle.

 Pro Tip: Replace both headlights at the same time for improved visibility.
 It's also important to note when one headlight bulb fails, the other usually isn't far behind.

-What kinds of headlights are available?
+What kinds of headlights are there?

 - Halogen: Halogen headlights use a tungsten-halogen filament mixed with halogen gas to generate a much brighter light than conventional headlights.